StorjOld/metadisk-websockets/README.md

 The module is designed to be completely independent from other storj web-core libraries.
 It interacts with the API through `requests` calls.
 The node URL is specified in a local settings file.

+## Compatibility

+Currently only compatible with Python 2.x due to Flask-SocketIO's gevent dependency.

 ## Deployment

-Running with `python index.py` will launch application using gevent-socketio web server.
-Alternatively, you can use gunicorn with `gunicorn --worker-class socketio.sgunicorn.GeventSocketIOWorker metadisk-websockets:app`.
+Running with `python app.py` will launch application using gevent-socketio web server.
+Alternatively, you can use gunicorn with `gunicorn --worker-class socketio.sgunicorn.GeventSocketIOWorker metadisk-websockets:app` [TODO: Modularize app].

 ## Using nginx as WebSocket Reverse Proxy
 Flask-SocketIO recommends the following example configuration on nginx 1.4+: